makrai/notes/lauscher2005-zero-hero.md

 ### Correlation Analysis.
 We first correlate individual features with the

-* the zero-shot scores for low-level syntactic tasks – POS and DEP – best correlate with syntactic similarity (SYN).
+* the zero-shot scores for low-level syntactic tasks – POS and DEP – best correlate with syntactic similarity (SYN)
 * SYN similarity also correlates quite highly with higher-level tasks, except for XLM-R on XQuAD.
 Phonological similarity (PHON) correlates best with the transfer results of mBERT on NER and XLM-R on XQuAD.
 Interestingly, for both